OSSCanada/aks_partnerworkshop/README.md

-This 2 days workshop is for helping Canadian Partners get up to speed with Azure Kubernetes Service (AKS).
+This 2 days workshop is for helping Canadian Partners get up to speed with Docker, Kubernetes and Azure Kubernetes Service (AKS).

 ## PREREQUISITES